acceleratedscience/omgui/docs/gui.md

 > [!IMPORTANT]
 > Not yet implemented, coming soon.

-The data viewer will let you easily view an edit data from a CSV file.
+The data viewer will let you easily view an edit data from a CSV or YAML file.
 This includes editing values as well as adding, removing and renaming rows or columns.

 <br>